mitre/fieldmanual/sphinx-docs/Plugin-library.md

 The GameBoard plugin allows you to monitor both red-and-blue team operations.
 The game tracks points for both sides and determines which one is "winning".

-To begin a gameboard exercise, first log in as blue user and begin an operation.
-Then log in as red user and begin another operation.
+To begin a gameboard exercise, first log in as blue user and deploy an agent.
+The 'Auto-Collect' operation will execute automatically.
+Alternatively, you can begin a different operation with the blue agent if you desire.
+Log in as red user and begin another operation.
 Open up the gameboard plugin from the GUI and select these new respective red and blue operations to monitor points for each operation.

 ## Human